 - Nearly half of respondents (47%) are currently looking to migrate some or all of their collaborative applications to the cloud.

-- 39% of Notes and Domino professionals choose IBM as a cloud provider of choice, either exclusively or with other providers.
+- 39% of Lotus Notes and IBM Domino professionals choose IBM as a cloud provider of choice, either exclusively or with other providers.
 Microsoft comes in a close second (32%).

 - The shift to the cloud is also an opportunity for platform and application consolidation.